CORRECT: COndensed eRror RECognition via knowledge Transfer in multi-agent systems: CORRECT: Condensed Error Recognition via Knowledge Transfer

 \paragraph{Adaptation with Schema Expansion and Distillation.}

 \name maintains an effective schema cache through two complementary mechanisms.
 First, \emph{schema expansion}: when user feedback confirms successful recognition, \name leverages the ground truth label from the user to generate and cache a new error schema following~\ref{sec:schema}.
 Priority is given to trajectories with low similarity to existing schemas (i.e., $\text{sim}(\mathcal{T}_{\text{new}}, \mathcal{S}_i) < \delta$ for all cached schemas), ensuring the cache captures diverse error patterns rather than redundant ones.
 Second, \emph{schema distillation}: expansion alone may yield suboptimal quality, and frequently accessed error schemas (cache hits $>\theta_{\text{hot}}$) may benefit from further refinement.
 In such cases, \name generates multiple candidate schemas and replays them against prior trajectories to select the discriminative one with the highest accuracy.
+Together, expansion ensures coverage for novel errors online, while distillation preserves cache efficiency by retaining only high-quality, discriminative schemas.